Dale Ishimoto

-Dale Ishimoto (April 3, 1923 – March 4, 2004) was an American actor of Japanese descent.
-He was born in Delta, Colorado in 1923 and was raised in Guadalupe, California.
+Dale Isamu Ishimoto (April 3, 1923 – March 4, 2004) was an American actor of Japanese descent.

+Early life

+A second-generation Japanese American (Nisei), Ishimoto was born in Delta, Colorado in 1923 and was raised in Guadalupe, California.

 Military service

 After being sent to the Gila River internment camp in Arizona, Ishimoto volunteered to fight in World War II, joining the 442nd Regimental Combat Team.
 After two years, he was awarded a Purple Heart and given a medical discharge.

-Entertainment career
+Career

-After starting a business in Chicago, he moved back to California, where he grew up, and started his acting career by acting at the Altadena Playhouse.
+After starting a business in Chicago, he moved back to California, where he grew up, and started his acting career at the Altadena Playhouse.
 He became a "familiar figure" for playing "villainous Japanese soldiers".

 Over the course of his career, he acted in a wide variety of movies, such as a Japanese army captain in Beach Red (1967), a Korean doctor in MASH (1970), a karate instructor in Superchick (1973), and as Vice Admiral Boshiro Hosogaya in Midway (1976).

 He became known in the late 1990s for his appearances in television commercials for Nissan in which he portrayed Yutaka Katayama, the company's former president.
 He also appeared in one episode of Wanted: Dead or Alive.

+Ishimoto also co-founded the Canyon Theatre Guild in Santa Clarita, and taught acting at the Pasadena Playhouse.
+After retiring from acting in 1998, he chaired local charters of the American Red Cross and Boys & Girls Clubs of America.